SAJIDMIM/Student_Course_Enrollment_System/README.md

 ✨ Key Features

 Authentication System
-Secure login page with JWT token generation
+Secure login page with simple username and password  password

-Password encryption using bcrypt

 Protected routes accessible only to authenticated admins